How to use up leftover sourdough starter.

 Heat a frying pan with a little corn oil until hot.
 Pour the batter into the pan in a circular motion.
 Use a circular motion and move the pan until it is completely covered with batter.
 Bake for about two minutes and turn the pancake until the other side is also nicely baked.
 Let cool and on to the next.

 Flatbread from leftover sourdough starter.

-Mix the starter you want to get rid of with a salt and other herbs.
+Mix the levain you want to get rid of with salt and other herbs.
 These can be dry and/or fresh herbs.
-Or mix in a little shaved parmesan.
+Or mix in a little shaved Parmesan.
 For a thinner flatbread you can add some water but this all depends on how thin or thick your sourdough starter is.
 The best result you get with a batter somewhat like a thick pancake batter.